devmarkusb/dev/apps/experiments/elements_of_programming/README.md

 Regular type: if its basis includes equality, assignment, destructor, default constructor, copy constructor, total ordering, and underlying type.

-Representation of a entity: a datum corresponding to a particular entity.
+Representation of an entity: a datum corresponding to a particular entity.

 Representationally equal values: if their data are identical sequences of 0s and 1s.